Mandalika International Street Circuit: Layout

+As a purpose-built circuit with a large run-off area, Mandalika Circuit is claimed to be a street circuit concept, where the circuit will be open to the public when not holding races.
+Although it is open to the public, only the outer street track of the circuit is accessible, not the main track of the circuit.
+However, until March 2023, the outer roadways of the circuit will not be open to the public, considering there is no urgency.

 The main circuit, normally raced in 4.301 km long.
 Repsol Honda racer, Marc Márquez, said that the Mandalika Circuit has a simple layout.
 However, he believes the race there will be very entertaining.
 "This is a simple circuit in terms of layout, but the conditions make it interesting.
-There is only one line to overtake.
-Despite the difficult track conditions, the layout was met with praise from riders, with Honda's Pol Espargaró noting that "it has its own character" the track is nice.
-It has a little bit of everything," said Espargaró.
+There is only one line to overtake," he said.